torsdag den 29. december 2022

 Singer and keyboard player Rosie Gaines from Prince’s New Power Generation band (the NPG) had approached record companies about a possible contract.
 She was eager to pursue a solo career and wanted to leave Prince’s employ.
 Prince found out that she had been in meetings with record labels and they had a falling-out.
 However, they reached an agreement that she would remain in the NPG for a planned Diamonds And Pearls tour, but leave thereafter so she wasn’t involved at all in the sessions for the O(+> album that took place in the latter part of 1991 and in 1992.
 She would still be contracted to Paisley Park Records for a projected solo album, however.

 The song My Name Is Prince which would become the opening track on the O(+> album was recorded at Paisley Park on 18 September 1991 with NPG member Tony M. listed as co-writer for his rapping on the song.
-The original version lasted 9 minutes and 56 seconds but was edited down and remixed by Keith “KC” Cohen as Original Mix Edit for release on an October 1992 maxi-single release of the song.
+The original version lasted 9 minutes and 56 seconds but was edited down and remixed by Keith “KC” Cohen as Original Mix Edit for release on an October 1992 maxi-single.
 The album version which was released that same month would be an edit of the Original Mix Edit and a single edit was also made for the original single release 29 September 1992.

 Other tracks recorded in late September 1991 included Gett Off’s Cousin which was recorded 27 September, Boom Box – a Prince and Eric Leeds instrumental which was the only recorded track intended for Brass Monkey, an aborted Madhouse-style project, as well as Letter 4 Miles, an instrumental featuring Prince on piano and NPG member Michael Bland on drums.
 The latter track was bootlegged as Miles Is Not Dead.
 It was a tribute to jazz musician and recording artist Miles Davis who died on 28 September 1991 after having been a great inspiration to Prince.